zu #decorator springen

 The Process: From Serendipity to Structured Co-Creation

 Sometimes it takes the right constellation of people to unlock the potential of a place.
 In Ebensee, it was a combination of local openness, regional momentum, and shared curiosity that made the pilot possible.
-The Creative Region Linz & Upper Austria brought the location into the EU project DECORATOR as Pilot 4, and began shaping a process that would connect circular building, local knowledge and civic imagination.

 In collaboration with the Kunstuniversität Linz and its platform basehabitat, the project was integrated into the architecture curriculum as a semester project (Fall/Winter 2025/26).